Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Use Case Live Streaming {#use-case-live-streaming}

 This section describes real world examples of live audio/video streaming and the current consensus, which is maintaining compatibility between SRT implementations by different vendors.
+It's meant as guidance for developers to be compatible with existing SRT implementations.

 The term "live streaming" refers to MPEG-TS style continuous data transmission with latency management.
 Live streaming based on segmentation and transmission of files like in HLS protocol is not part of this use case.